mudler/LocalAI/docs/content/docs/features/GPU-acceleration.md

 docker run --rm -ti --device /dev/dri -p 8080:8080 -e DEBUG=true -e MODELS_PATH=/models -e THREADS=1 -v $PWD/models:/models quay.io/go-skynet/local-ai:{{< version >}}-sycl-f16-ffmpeg-core
 ```

+Note also that sycl does have a known issue to hang with `mmap: true`.
+You have to disable it in the model configuration if explicitly enabled.